Last modified by Phillip - 5 days ago

-Dr. Jacqueline Jiménez Polanco is a Professor of Sociology in the Social Sciences Department at Bronx Community College, CUNY.
-She started teaching at BCC in the summer of 2007 as an Associate Adjunct and was hired as a full-time faculty in fall 2008.
+Dr. Jacqueline Jiménez Polanco is a Full Professor of Sociology in the Social Sciences Department at Bronx Community College, CUNY.
+She started teaching at BCC in the summer of 2007 as an Associate Adjunct and was hired as a full-time Assistant Professor faculty in fall 2008.
 Since then, she has been the faculty advisor of the Dominican Cultural Club.

-Professor Polanco’s teaching philosophy includes a pluralistic pedagogical approach that stimulates students’ concerns for social issues and helps them develop their abilities to use their sociological imagination to understand the rapid social changes and challenges in today’s cyber post-modern society (in contrast with pre-industrial and industrial societies), in which the use of advanced technology coexists with a wide range of inequities and inequalities.
+Professor Polanco’s teaching philosophy includes a pluralistic pedagogical approach that stimulates students’ concerns for social issues and helps them develop their abilities to use their sociological imagination to understand the rapid social changes and challenges in today’s post-modern cyber society (in contrast with pre-industrial and industrial societies), in which the use of advanced technology coexists with a wide range of inequities and inequalities.
 She trains her students to develop their capacity to do critical thinking by combining theoretical, informational, and experiential knowledge.

 Education